LIBRARY PRIVILEGES AND OBLIGATIONS

 Audiovisual Setup or Videography

 Requests for AV setup or videography must be requested three days in advance.
+Request for copies of an event must be done online.

 Computer Labs and Classrooms